SotiriosVasileiadis/mconsort_tbz_degr/README.md

 $ git clone https://github.com/SotiriosVasileiadis/mconsort_tbz_degr.git
 ```

 In the case of the computational methods, with the "mconsort_tbz_degr" folder as working directory, and assumming that the necessary software and R packages (described in the following sections) are installed, all code can be executed as described in this Readme.md file.
-The datasets necessary for performing all sequencing based analysis can be downloaded from the sources mentioned in the [Availability of data](#availability) section lised below.
+The datasets necessary for performing all sequencing based analysis can be downloaded from the sources mentioned in the [Availability of data](#availability) section listed below.
+Also, some of the result files with suitable sizes are provided for reviewing purposes without having to clone and run the complete code.

 ### Table of contents<a name="toc"></a>